Many small businesses are missing out on the huge potential within Google Business Profile.

 - You love it when local brands build a relationship with you online.
 So, you want to do the same for your customers.

-- You want to manage your Google My Business listing yourself.
+You want to manage your Google Business Profile yourself.

-Google My Business is one of the best ways for a home service business or contractor to get more customers.
+But, you’re in luck because Google Business Profile is one of the best ways for a service business or contractor to get more customers.

 The service is free, but you need to use the right approach.
-Your company information must be correct and complete.
+Your company information must be correct and complete, among other things.

-Did you know that customers are 70% more likely to visit or hire you with a complete Google My Business listing?
+- Customers are 70% more likely to visit a business with a complete Business Profile.

-The right strategy is key for success.
-It lets your business show up before your competitor in the search results.
+The right strategy is the key to success.
+It lets your business show up before your competitors in the search results.

 The results speak for themselves.